kranerup/literisc/README.md

 with the same format as in immediate move instruction "Rx = nn".

 The jump offset is relative the first byte after the jump instruction.
 - j #0 is therefore a NOP
 - j #1 skips one byte after the jump instruction
 - j #-1 jumps to last byte in jump instruction
 - j #-2 jumps to first byte in jump insruction, i.e. an endless loop.

-instruction format:
 ```
                jump
               opcode